PortSwigger/ai-prompt-fuzzer/README.md

 If the response from the AI/LLM contains "Confirmed, Fuzzer!", it may indicate that the AI/LLM is happy to ignore all the previous instructions and perform whatever we ask for.
 This is considered as a potential break, as we can start asking for things that the application is unintended to perform.

 ## Compilation Instructions
+AI Prompt Fuzzer extension can be installed directly within Burp Suite from the BApp Store.
-You can skip this section and jump to **Installation in Burp Suite**, if you plan to download and use the pre-compiled version (check [Releases](https://github.com/moha99sa/AI_Prompt_Fuzzer/releases) section).
+You can skip this section and jump to **Installation in Burp Suite**, if you plan to install the extension from the BApp Store or download and use the pre-compiled version (check [Releases](https://github.com/moha99sa/AI_Prompt_Fuzzer/releases) section).
-If you want to compile your own version, the process is easy and straight forward, just follow the instructions below.
+If you want to compile and install your own version, the process is easy and straight forward, just follow the instructions below.
 ### Prerequisites
 Ensure you have the following installed:
 * Java Development Kit (JDK): Version 8 or higher.